 Don't keep a constant eye on the clock.
-Remember that many tropical islands run on "island time" -- things happen when they happen -- so don't mistake a vendor's laid-back attitude for incompetence.
+Remember that many sun destinations run on "island time" -- things happen when they happen -- so don't mistake a vendor's laid-back attitude for incompetence.
 Avoid the temptation to micro manage from afar.
 Schedule regular check-ins and then trust your vendors to work their magic.

 Want to learn more about planning your Destination Wedding with Newwest Travel?
 Set up a personal consultation with one of our experts.